betterscientificsoftware/bssw.io/Articles/HowTos/CriticalBeginnerGitUsageTips.md

 ### Conclusion

 There are many other helpful guidelines that you can come up with for using Git but the ones above are arguably the most helpful for Git beginners (and some people that have been using Git for many years but never learned these basic guidelines).

+*This article was originally published on May 18, 2021.*

 <!---
  Publish: yes